Rouesvm/Backpacks-Polymer/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Provide a log file**
+This is necessary if your bug is not possible to replicate in other systems.

 **Additional context**
 Add any other context about the problem here.